vettaioa/FluLoS-Code/readme.md

 ```
 .
 ├── calculation/    Scripts used to generate statistics for our thesis (python)
+├── CleanUp/        CleanUp solution (C# .NET 5 wrapper for a python3 script)
 ├── data/           Resource Data for all the following folders
 ├── DeltaList/      DeltaList solution (C# .NET 5)
 ├── LUIS/           LUIS